Best-of-Both-Worlds Multiparty Quantum Computation with Publicly Verifiable Identifiable Abort: Technical Overview

+\paragraph{Instantiable Setup} Next, we show how to instantiate our setup with an MPQC protocol secure with identifiable abort (SWIA).
+Note that we refine a slightly different version of MPQC-SWIA, thereby circumventing the need for the post-quantum Fully Homomorphic Encryption (FHE) assumption needed in \cite{ACC+21}.

-Recall that when MPQC-SWIA aborts, the classical MPC will output a partition of parties with all honest parties staying in the same division.
-Our approach is to run MPQC-SWIA hierarchically to prepare the preprocessing data needed for the preprocessing MPQC-PVIA.
+MPQC-SWIA guarantees that whenever an abort happens, $\cMPC$ will output a partition of parties with all honest parties staying in the same group.
+Our approach for instantiating the setup is to run MPQC-SWIA hierarchically to prepare the states that the setup would generate.
 The hierarchical MPQC-SWIA maintains a grouping between parties, where all parties are initially in the same group.
 Each group will try to run MPQC-SWIA by themselves, and a group breaks into two whenever MPQC-SWIA fails.
-At some point, all parties must have succeeded in running MPQC-SWIA within their group (or they will continue running MPQC-SWIA within descent subgroups), so they can proceed to run their instance of the preprocessing MPQC-PVIA protocol.
-With the guarantees of MPQC-SWIA and preprocessing MPQC-PVIA, the whole protocol achieves MPQC-PVIA.
+At some point, all parties must have succeeded in running MPQC-SWIA within their group (or they will continue running MPQC-SWIA within descent subgroups), so they can proceed to execute the online MPQC-PVIA protocol.
+By employing the security of MPQC-PVIA with preprocessing, it is guaranteed that either the honest parties obtain their outputs, or some malicious party in the group that contains all honest parties will be publicly identified.